blackstoneaudio/audiobook-spec/README.md

 It all starts with the publisher - and audio deliveries vary from publisher to publisher.

-The only thing that is tentatively agreed on is:
+The only things generally agreed are:

 * Filesystem sort order should match the playback order
 *  File names should have a consistent structure for each book